aubreyjcook/dev_sandbox.css/css-outline.md

 **HTML** utilizes logical properties to describe the flow of content as it is displayed, HTML logical properties break down into two main categories: **block** and **inline** elements, as well as a third category of **inline-block** elements.

-here are some minimal examples:
+Here are some minimal examples:

 ```html
 <div>Block Element</div>